DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 **Time Zone Behaviour**

 A key tickerplant function is to timestamp the incoming data before it gets published to the rest of the system.
-In order to maintain applications and data in different time zones, such as a UK-based application which processes US data, the STP works with the `.eodtime` namespace variables in much the same way as other TorQ processes.
+Similar to the existing TP, the STP allows definition of

+- the timezone that data is timestamped at upon arrival
+- the timezone that the STP executes it's end-of-day roll in
+- the offset from midnight that the STP executes its end-of-day roll in

+This allows for more complex configurations, such as an Foreign Exchange data capture system which timestamps data in UTC but rolls at 5 PM EST.

 The key variable used is `.eodtime.dailyadj` but more information on setting up a TorQ process in a different time zone can be found [here](https://aquaqanalytics.github.io/TorQ/utilities/#eodtimeq).

 **Customisation and Flexibility**